 Heroku is a Platform as a Service (PaaS) solution for hosting web applications in various agent languages.
-With New Relic, you can extend Heroku with metrics from New Relic APM, Browser, and Insights.
+With New Relic, you can extend Heroku with metrics from our monitoring solutions, like APM and browser monitoring.
 The New Relic add-on supports Java, Node.js, PHP, Python, and Ruby.

 Install the New Relic add-on